 How to install a GFI outlet in basement

-In this video we demonstrate how to install a GFI outlet in a basement to a newly installed breaker.
+In this video, we demonstrate how to install a GFI outlet in a basement to a newly installed breaker.
 The requirement was to allow the family and friends to play video games without running an extension cord.
 An extension cord is a tripping and safety hazard.
 Avoid this!
 This originally started as a phone call from our friend Eric.
-He asked if it was ok to plug a surge protector into the basement sump pump outlet and using that to power the TV and I was like “NOOOOOOOOOO!!!”
+He asked if it was ok to plug a surge protector into the basement sump pump outlet and use that to power the TV and I was like “NOOOOOOOOOO!!!”

-NEVER plug anything into dedicated sump pump outlet as you do not want anything that could overload the sump pump breaker and trip it thereby preventing sump pump from operating.
+NEVER plug anything into the dedicated sump pump outlet as you do not want anything that could overload the sump pump breaker and trip it thereby preventing the sump pump from operating.
 So here we are, installing GFI outlets onto a dedicated breaker.

 Video Chapters: How to install a GFI outlet in basement